zhfeng/zhfeng.github.io/draft/2021-02-04-comparison-camel-quarkus-and-camel-spring-boot-graalvm-native.md

 We can see that Camel Quarkus native is about 2x faster than SpringBoot native to startup.
 The Quarkus application also occupies less RSS memory.
 Camel Quarkus moves more initialization tasks from runtime to the build time.
 That's the reason for faster startup time and lower memory footprint.

+## Acknowledgement

+I'd like to thank [Peter Palaga](https://github.com/ppalaga) for his reviewing and the outstanding suggestions.